We Are Available 24/7 | Hablamos Español

 Frequently Asked Questions

-This occurs when an employer creates working conditions so difficult or hostile that an employee feels forced to resign after reporting misconduct, discrimination, or other protected workplace concerns.
+It occurs when an employer retaliates by creating intolerable working conditions that force an employee to resign after engaging in legally protected activity.

 Contact us today: